String wrapped wood Christmas trees with junk stands and sign

 We were allowed (I think?) to sneak downstairs and bring one gift back upstairs to unwrap in bed, to hold us over until it was human to actually be awake.
 I remember gazing into the face of my first Timex watch FOREVER (before it got light out).

-Back to Christmas decorating… I was starting to feel overwhelmed with a Christmas tree half up in my livingroom and boxes all over the place. (it was easier as a kid when mom and dad decorated!)
+Back to Christmas decorating… I was starting to feel overwhelmed with a Christmas tree half up in my living room and boxes all over the place.
+It sure was easier as a kid when mom and dad decorated!

-So know what I did?
-I told myself to go into the workshop instead and play on something that makes me happy instead.
+So know what I did instead?
+I told myself to go into the workshop instead and play on something that makes me happy.